jsoxford/jsoxford/_posts/2014-06-21-summer-of-hacks.md

 * **Code Retreat** - hack the way you approach coding.
 * **NodeBots** - JAVASCRIPT ROBOTS.

 See below for more information and links to register for each event.
 We've got a limited number of tickets for each event, so sign up and put it in your diary.
+Tickets are £5, but we'll refund you the whole amount if you turn up!

 We're really looking forward to seeing you.